MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

 ## Lab objectives
 In this lab, you will complete the following tasks:
-+ Task 1: Create and assign tags via the Azure portal
++ Task 1: Create and assign tags via the Azure portal.
-+ Task 2: Enforce tagging via an Azure policy
++ Task 2: Enforce tagging via an Azure Policy.
-+ Task 3: Apply tagging via an Azure policy
++ Task 3: Apply tagging via an Azure Policy.
++ Task 4: Configure and test resource locks.

 ## Estimated timing: 60 minutes